 Vatani was arrested on February 17, 2019, at his parents' home in Sanandaj, the capital of Kurdistan province.
 The authorities released him after a month.
-In March 2020, he was sentenced to three months and one day in prison for "spreading propaganda against the Islamic Republic of Iran," but his sentence was commuted because of the rapid spread of COVID in Iran's prison system.
+In March 2020, he was sentenced to three months and one day in prison for "spreading propaganda against the Islamic Republic of Iran."
+However, his sentence was commuted because of the rapid spread of COVID-19 in Iran's prison system.
 According to the Kurdistan Human Rights Network (KHRN), the authorities have prohibited Vatani from leaving Iran.

-Iranian security agents rearrested Vatani on June 27, 2020, at his parents' home.
+Iranian security agents rearrested Vatani at his parents' home on June 27, 2020.